rbulanad/Snow-Crash/level02/resources/solve.md

 3. Follow TCP stream --> can see communications (such as keyboard inputs)

-4. Check inputs for password --> '.' == non printable characters --> switch to HEX view to see character code
+4. Go to "Password:" request line.
+Check inputs for password --> '.' == non printable characters --> switch to HEX view to see character code

 5. translate HEX codes to ASCII equivalent to see keyboard inputs